bwoodsend/polycotylus/docs/source/example-gui.rst

     ============================== 1 error in 0.04s ===============================
     >>> ERROR: py3-dumb-text-viewer: check failed

-Uh oh, tkinter is missing!
-Despite being part of Python's standard library, most Linux distributions ship ``tkinter`` in a separate package to Python itself due to its size.
-Less commonly ``sqlite3``, the compression various libraries and anything linked against LGPL licensed system packages are also kept separate (see `dependencies.run.python` for the full list).
+Uh oh, `tkinter` is missing!
+Despite being part of Python's standard library, most Linux distributions ship `tkinter` in a separate package to Python itself due to its size.
+Less commonly `sqlite3`, the various compression libraries and anything linked against LGPL licensed system packages are also kept separate (see `dependencies.run.python` for the full list).
 Declare this dependency as
 follows: